We refer to the skin surrounding them, not the eyes themselves in this condition. The skin around the eyes is the most fragile and thin of our bodies.

 - Blurred or distorted vision

-- Vision that gets worse.
+- The vision gets worse.

-- Floats in your vision.
+- Floats in your image.

 - Feeling something is stuck inside your eye.